 Front door; porch; task lighting

-Cost to install outdoor lighting will normally include:
+Cost for outdoor lighting installation will normally include:

 - Materials and Supplies -- Materials include the light fixture, plus supplies such as conduit, connectors, fasteners, and junction boxes.

-- Labor -- Labor charge covers the outdoor light installation.
-If an upgrade of your home electrical system is needed to accommodate the extra lighting, it will add to the labor cost.
+- Labor -- Labor charge covers the outdoor lighting project.
+If an upgrade of your home electrical lighting system is needed, it will add to the electrician labor cost.

 Get the Most for Your Money

-Simplify your outdoor light installation with LED fixtures, which require only low-voltage wiring.
+Simplify your installation with LED lighting fixtures, which require only low-voltage wiring.
 Even though they are initially more expensive, they use 75 percent less electricity than their incandescent counterparts.
 Alternatively, use CFL (compact fluorescent lamp) bulbs as another energy-efficient choice.
 Either way, look for the Energy Star certification.

 Look for outdoor lights bearing the International Dark Sky Association (IDA) Fixture Seal of Approval (FSA) to minimize light pollution.
 These may be mandated by your community.

-Install outdoor lighting with additional environmentally friendly features such as automatic daylight shut-off.
+Install outdoor space lighting with additional environmentally friendly features such as automatic daylight shut-off.